 To start a home care business (or any business) requires a significant amount of investment!
 It demands your time, focus, energy, finances and more.
 You’ll be sacrificing time and focus on family to get it launched, at least in the first 6 to 12 months until you have it set up correctly.

 D. Are You Business Minded?

 Do you have a general understanding of business?
-Are you financially inclined enough to regularly review financial reports.
-You’ll need to understand balance sheets, cash flow statements, Profit & Loss Statements and various other reports.
-If numbers aren’t your forte, some of it can be hired out.
-However, your ability to review, understand and act on financial reports can make or break your business.
+Are you financially inclined enough to regularly review financial reports?
+You need to understand balance sheets, cash flow statements, Profit & Loss Statements and various other reports.
+If numbers aren’t your forte, some of it can be hired out, however, your ability to review, understand and act on financial reports may make or break your business.

 E. Are you organized?